 Most demolition work does not require planning permission.
 This is because demolition work is usually classed as Permitted Development.
 However, this is not always the case and you need to consider this.

 Your Permitted Development could be restricted or removed under an Article 4 Direction or an Article 3 Restriction.
 Article 4 is generally used on listed buildings or if the property is in a conservation area.
 Article 3 is usually added as a condition of planned approval for other works.
 In these situations, you will need to get planning permission for demolition.
+Using a reputable company, such as Prodan Construction in Gresham, can be a great help as the professionals will know these procedures and be able to deal with them in the proper manner for you.

 Do You Need Planning Permission for A Replacement Dwelling?